port-labs/port-docs/docs/build-your-software-catalog/define-your-data-model/setup-blueprint/properties/calculation-property/calculation-property.md

 - Merge service configurations templates to create a real service config;
 - etc.

+In this [live demo](https://demo.getport.io/services) example, we can see the `Slack Notifications` calculation property.

 ## API definition

 The `calculationProperties` key is a top-level key in the JSON of an entity (similar to `identifier`, `title`, `properties`, etc..)

+You can access properties as part of the calculation by using `.properties`

 <Tabs groupId="api-definition" defaultValue="basic" values={[
 {label: "Basic", value: "basic"}